 - Let the tea steep until it’s warm.

 - Next, apply the tea to the affected area with a piece of a soft cloth to reduce inflammation and refresh.

 Cucumbers have moisturizing properties and high vitamin C content.
 Therefore, they’re great to refresh areas affected by contact dermatitis.
 Additionally, they lighten the skin and prevent spots that may cause this condition.

-In fact, it’s useful to apply cucumber slices directly to the irritated skin.
+In fact, it’s useful to apply cucumber slices directly to the irritated skin, especially in dermatitis cases.

 Thyme is a culinary herb that has antiseptic properties and helps moisturize the skin.
 Additionally, it has anti-inflammatory properties that help alleviate the discomfort that contact dermatitis causes.

-- Make the tea the same way you made chamomile tea.
+Make the tea the same way you made chamomile tea.
 To apply it, simply soak a cotton ball in it or bath the affected area with it.